roychri/sequelize-bulkupdate/README.md

 This module allow one person to update many rows at once, each having different values to update.

+## The Problem
-Sequelize currently support bulk updating only when you have a bunch of rows that yuo want to update to the same value.
+Sequelize currently support bulk updating only when you have a bunch of rows that you want to update to the same value.

 ```js
 User.update({